Fare: French - New American

 Jardin has a single-seating format: All the food for the evening is plated on a prep table, without use of heat lamps, for the entire 14 seat dining room.
 From there the service team serves the dishes two at a time.

-Jardin is open year-round Wednesday - Saturday, beginning at 6pm.
-Tickets at $115 / per person plus taxes and gratuity, for dinner must be purchased in advance online or by calling 609-435-5458.
+Jardin is open year-round, with seasonal hours.
+Tickets for dinner must be purchased in advance online. $121 / per person, plus taxes and gratuity, by calling 609-435-5458.
 Since Jardin is a no waste restaurant, there are no refunds for cancellations, gift certificates will be offered for future use.

 Not recommended for kids.